wp-plugins/ultimate-landing-page/readme.txt

 Create beautiful Coming soon pages easily and publish them immediately,  Or set a schedule for publishing.

+Note : This is free version of the plugin some features will may be unavailable.

 == Screenshots ==

 1. <a href='http://web-settler.com/ultimate-landing-page/'> <strong>For more Screenshots and  information Click Here</strong> </a>